A look into dating through the eyes of a jaded yet hopeful 25-year-old with limited experience.

 We were encouraged to be career – oriented and make a legacy for ourselves, instead of thinking about marriage and relationships in high school. ( So, I was reverse-engineered socially when I was younger.
 Very grateful to my mother for instilling these values.)

 When prioritising dating and relationships become second place to my career, it has become more of an add-on instead of a soul-search.
 According to two of the founders of Tinder, Sean Rad and Justin Ma-teen, “the app was designed to challenge and supplant online dating websites by offering a more fluid experience.In addition, tinder took the stress out of dating, being a type of ‘game’ that requires less time and emotional investment to play.“

 It is encouraged in this day and age, to explore your options, rather just find someone and stick with them for the rest of your life in this day and age.
 Dating in your twenties is challenging because, as a young adult, you haven’t found your footing yet.
 I ask myself that question too.
 How can I keep a relationship if I’m not stable myself?
-Therefore, I needed work on myself a lot.
+Therefore, I needed to work on myself a lot.
 With the excuse of being busy and career-oriented, I actively avoided pursuing long-term relationships rather than seeking casual relationships.
 (Not anymore, because I realised how sad and unfulfilling they are in the end.)